mg4gh/MGMapViewer/docs/GettingStarted/GettingStarted.md

    <img src="./download3.png" width="200" />&nbsp;

    The "elevate.xml" is already registered as the standard theme file.
 If you want to select another theme,
-    you can do it via  <span style="color:gray">*Menu | Settings and more | Select theme*</span>
+    you can do it via  <span style="color:gray">*Menu | Settings and more | Select theme*</span>.

-9. When you go back to the main activity view, then this map is visible and you can navigate in this map.
-10. Finally go to <span style="color:gray">*Menu | Themes*</span>.
+9. Finally go to <span style="color:gray">*Menu | Themes*</span>.
 Now click on the current theme to get a selection of the main themes.
 Select the most suitable theme for you.
 Hint: If the menu entries are not visible, restart your app once.
 &nbsp;